 Day 10 – 12 SHIMOSUWA (Nagano Prefecture)

 We headed up North from Nagoya to Shimosuwa.
 Here we stayed by the fabulous Suwa lake.
 It is a peaceful town with a population not much more than 20,000.
-If you come here you will truly feel that you are in Japan.
+If you come here you will truly feel that you are in Japan; it is a truly unique destination.

 You are never far away from the stunning view of the Japanese snow-capped Alps.
 This area is simply stunning and I urge you not to miss it.